radareorg/radare2-book/analysis/calling_conventions.md

 # Calling Conventions

 Radare2 uses calling conventions to help in identifying function formal arguments and return types.
-It is used also as guide for basic function prototype and type propagation.
+It is used also as a guide for basic function prototype and type propagation.

 ```
 [0x00000000]> afc?